Kenvyra/blog/src/about.md

 ## Team

 -   [Adrian](https://github.com/Gelbpunkt/), co-lead-developer and optimization enthusiast (davinci, cupid)
 -   [Steve](https://github.com/Diniboy1123/), co-lead-developer and Android specialist (davinci, redfin)

 We are always looking for contributors!
 Whether it's porting to a new device or adding new features in the system, let us know what you're doing and submit it for approval on [GitHub](https://github.com/Kenvyra/)!

 ## Acknowledgements

 -   [LineageOS](https://lineageos.org/) for an amazing and well-maintained base
 -   [CalyxOS](https://calyxos.org/) for their Chromium and microG prebuilts as well as some privacy-related features
+-   [GrapheneOS](https://grapheneos.org/) for their work on GmsCompat and exec-based spawning
 -   [PixelOS](https://pixelos.net/) for their GApps package
 -   [YAAP](https://github.com/YAAP/) for full LTO changes
 -   [ArrowOS](https://arrowos.net/) for a great launcher and a few features
 -   and probably many more who inspired us along the way